MIC-DKFZ/MultiTalent/readme.md

 Now, we want to preprocess all data similary as expected for the MultiTalent combined training. depending on the number and sice of dataset that are selected, this can take some time.

-`prepare_MT_training MT_test_onescript MT_id -d nnunet_ids --verify_dataset_integrity`
+>prepare_MT_training MT_name MT_id -d nnunet_ids --verify_dataset_integrity

+`MT_name`: Must be a new nnU-Net dataset name \
-**MT_id**: Must be a new nnU-Net dataset ID
+`MT_id`: Must be a new nnU-Net dataset ID \

-**nnunet_ids**: Is a list of nnU-Net dataset IDs that will be used for the MultiTalent training. e.g.  `-d 3 6 7 8 9 10` for all Medical decathlon CT datasets
+`nnunet_ids`: Is a list of nnU-Net dataset IDs that will be used for the MultiTalent training. e.g.  `-d 3 6 7 8 9 10` for all Medical decathlon CT datasets \

-**-p:** (Optional) Path to a plans.json file that is used for the MultiTalent training.
+`-p`: (Optional) Path to a plans.json file that is used for the MultiTalent training.
 We recommend to just use the provided `nnUNetResEncUNetLPlansIso1x1x1.json`.
     If not set, the plan resulting from the experiment planner for a ResEncL with fixed target spacing 1x1x1 for the first dataset that is provided will be used for all others.

-**Train MultiTalent:**

-`multitalent_train experimentID 3d_fullres fold -p plansname -tr MultiTalent_trainer`
+>multitalent_train experimentID 3d_fullres fold -p targeplansname -tr MultiTalent_trainer

 When training with more than 500images in total, we recommend to increase batch size and training length.
-This can be done by writing a new Trainer.

 **Fine-Tuning**
 ToDo